stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

   in every recursive function call.

-* Arbitrary recursion can lead to stack overflow exceptions on backends small stack size limits.
+* Arbitrary recursion can lead to stack overflow exceptions on backends with small stack size limits.

 * The JavaScript backends of Idris perform mutual tail call
   optimization: Tail recursive functions are converted to stack-safe, imperative loops.

-Note, that not all backends you will come across in the wild will perform tail call optimization.
+Note, that not all Idris backends you will come across in the wild will perform tail call optimization.
+Please check the corresponding documentation.

 Note also, that most recursive functions in the core libraries (*prelude* and *base*) do not yet make use of tail recursion.
 There is an